newchuyalong/libgdx-learning/a-note-from-the-translation.md

 Lets hope Github eventually supports embedded videos!

-* the images hosted on the old libgdx svn on google code dont want to load. we need a host that is trustworthy to store the pictures.
+* some articles on the Table of contents have a '??' appended. the question marks are supposed to represent a possible article that can go there.
+If you know what your doing/talking-about, please make an article there! you can also remove that if there is not supposed to be an article there!

 ## issues: ##